napari/island-dispatch/source/blog/sustainability_survey.md

 ## Looking ahead

 You may have noticed a surge of activity in the napari project this year.
-We’ve been rolling out regular releases, sharing a fresh roadmap, welcoming new members to the core team, and gearing up for a community hackathon at the end of October!
+We’ve been rolling out regular releases, sharing a [public roadmap](https://napari.org/island-dispatch/blog/roadmap_announcement.html), welcoming new members to the core team, and gearing up for a [community hackathon](https://www.globias.org/activities/bioimage-analysis-conference-2025-in-kobe#h.6qhbdmqecyg5) next week!
 It’s been a busy and inspiring time for the project, and we’re excited about where things are headed.

-The CZI Scaffolding Grant has given us the opportunity to increase maintainer time, expand community engagement, and strengthen operations management.
+The CZI Scaffolding Grant (read more [in our previous post](https://napari.org/island-dispatch/blog/roadmap_announcement.html)) has given us the opportunity to increase maintainer time, expand community engagement, and strengthen operations management.
 With a four-year horizon, this support has provided the breathing room we need to plan ahead with confidence.
 In addition to paying down technical debt and delivering exciting new features, we’re also laying the groundwork for long-term sustainability and maintenance.
 As part of this work, we've been considering what sort of effort it would take to maintain napari long-term.

 ## Maintaining napari long-term